Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 You can apply for assistance from Modest Needs ONLY by completing our online grant application.

-To get started, just click the 'Apply for Help' link located on Modest Needs' main menu, above, and complete our short pre-qualification questionnaire.
+To get started, just click the 'Apply for Help' link located on Modest Needs' main menu, above, and follow the step-by-step instructions.

 Back To Top